tankerjedi/HTV/README.md

-Hotelling model with product range.
+Hotelling model with product range and convex space.
 Alpha state.